 Floating panes refract the vast surround until at dusk velvet dark

-the reflected scrims inverse— reveal interior stages of we-scale dramas;
+the reflected scrims inverse— reveal interior scenes of we-scale dramas;

 unveil views on strict styled stages beneath linear precise prosceniums.